 Shawn is not shy about drugs and steroids in bodybuilding.
 He and Chad Nicholls, nutrition coach for Flex Wheeler, Big Ramy, and Ronnie Colman, have had their share of disagreements.
 Shawn called out Chad Nicholls, AKA Doctor Diet, for his nutritional approach.
 Shawn accused Chad of causing the death or serious medical issues of some of the most prominent bodybuilders.
 Chad has also contributed to the bad blood between the two by saying Shawn is a crybaby because he couldn’t beat any of Chad’s bodybuilder’s in his prime.

 Shawn and Chad represent two different schools of thought regarding bodybuilding.
 Shawn is the last of the old vanguard.
 The janitor’s son likes to keep things clean.
 In contrast, Chad represents the street cop who does unconventional things to bring out the best in his bodybuilders.
 They are as different as day and night.
 It is no wonder they clash.

 The Last Word on Shawn Ray, the Bodybuilder

 There is a reason that Shawn thinks of the bodybuilding world as his second home, where he can relax.
 Shawn has always enjoyed working out and lifting heavy things.
 It reminds him of his father’s janitorial business.
-It seems no matter where we go; we always return home.
+It seems no matter where we go, we always return home.
 Shawn Ray, the bodybuilder, feels this passion pushed him down the path to being one of the greatest bodybuilders the sport has ever seen.

 Ray came from a humble, hard-working background and worked to the top of the bodybuilding world while maintaining a clean bill of health.
-Today he fights to clean up the bodybuilding community despite being met with serious opposition.
+Today he fights to clean up the bodybuilding community despite being met with severe opposition.
 His life has come full circle.